FreethoughtJournal.com

 Freethought forums: an introduction

-This 900-word article is a summary of my 7600-word manifesto on the theory and practice of freethought forums as a meeting format for advancing freethought in society.
+This 1000-word article is a summary of my 7600-word manifesto on freethought forums as a meeting format for advancing freethought in society.
 To learn about my meetings, this is a good place to start.
 For the full manifesto, see Freethought Forums: micro-communities fostering a rationally compassionate world.

 Interactive small-group meetings fostering freethought

-"Freethought forums" are accessible and adaptable interactive meetings for freethinkers, fostering fellowship, learning, and personal growth while actively promoting freethought principles in the broader world.
-The forums are not formal organisations but rather a flexible concept that individuals can adapt to suit their specific goals in advancing freethought if they wish to run their own meetings.
-The core idea is to enable participants to apply the reach and impact of freethought not just to intellectual topics but to any and all aspects of their own lives and to influence the world for the better, whether indirectly through learning or through intentional freethought action beyond the meetings.
+"Freethought forums" are accessible and adaptable interactive meetings for freethinkers, fostering fellowship, learning, and personal growth while actively promoting freethought principles in the broader world with a purpose of improving the lives of freethought proponents and those they influence.
+Freethought forums are not formal organisations but gatherings based on a flexible concept that individuals can adapt to suit their own goals in advancing freethought.
+The core idea is to enable participants to apply the reach and impact of freethought not just to intellectual topics but to all aspects of their lives and to influence the world for the better, whether indirectly through learning or through intentional freethought action beyond the meetings.

 Freethought as epistemology, not ideology

 Central to the purpose of the forums is the definition of freethought not as an ideology but as an epistemology—a method of acquiring knowledge based on evidence, reasoning, and intellectual independence.
-This means freethought does not endorse specific conclusions, including religious or irreligious ones.
+This means freethought does not endorse specific conclusions.
 Its essence lies in how one arrives at beliefs, rejecting appeals to assumed authority and insisting that beliefs should be proportionate to the evidence.
-This epistemological understanding distinguishes freethought from atheism, even though many freethinkers may be atheists.
+This epistemological understanding distinguishes freethought from atheism, even though many freethinkers are atheists.
 Beginning with a presupposition, whether atheistic or theistic, runs counter to freethought's spirit, which demands openness to where sound reasoning and evidence lead.

 Simple, participatory, non-institutional freethought meetings